|

 Photograph taken

-in March on the disbandment of the National Fire Service on the 1st April that year.
+in 1945 representing the disbandment of the National Fire Service on the 1st

 Left to Right: